haganbmj/sass-example/README.md

 - Feel free to contact me anywhere if you have questions or want to talk overlays or whatever else.
 - Twitter: @haganbmj
 - facebook: facebook.com/haganbmj

+There are some sweet online compilers too - http://sass.js.org/